one-giant-leap/training-with-power/training_to_improve_4min_power.md

 ---

-Sustainable improvements of 4min power output will come from improved aerobic fitness.
+Sustainable improvements of "4 minute power" output will come from improved aerobic fitness.
 The basis for improved aerobic fitness is endurance and threshold power training.

-Athletes that specifically target events with a similar duration (e.g. 1000m) can improve 4min power with the speed endurance and anaerobic intervals mentioned above.
+Athletes that specifically target events with a similar duration (e.g. 1000m) can improve "4 minute power" with the speed endurance and anaerobic intervals mentioned above.